djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

 USB 3+ including USB-C is the standard for fast external hard drives and generally offers faster performance and enables using high-performance SSD drives at their full potential.

-## Starting to find a thunderbolt solution for faster usb ports on a 2011 Mac Book Pro
+## Starting to find a thunderbolt solution for faster usb ports on a 2011 MacBook Pro

 I started looking around for things I could connect to allow me to add some faster usb 3 ports.
 I was initially thinking of something small like a dongle, I should be able to grab a Thunderbolt to USB 3 adapter, really basic simple and should be economical right since Thunderbolt is pretty old standard now.